tekyjd/Record-Suspension-Application-Eligibility/README.md

                     if (isTransitional && isProsecutionNotSummary) {
                         if (isSPIOUnknown) essentialUnknowns.push("Offence status (Serious Personal Injury Offence (SPIO))");
-                        // NEW: Add the 2yr Imprisonment question to unknowns if applicable if (isImprisonmentTwoYearsUnknown) essentialUnknowns.push("Were sentenced to a prison term of 2 years or more?");
+                        // NEW: Add the 2yr Imprisonment question to unknowns if applicable if (isImprisonmentTwoYearsUnknown) essentialUnknowns.push("Were you sentenced to a prison term of 2 years or more?");
                     }
                     // --- END SPIO/2YR CHECK ---